 (1) Any form of doping is strictly forbidden.
 Doping is anything which is deemed doping under the WADA code ( www.wada-ama.org) at the start of the event.

-(2) The Organiser is entitled to carry out doping tests before the Event (as part of accreditation).
-This also includes taking blood samples, provided these are carried out by a qualified doctor.
-The testing will be carried out in an appropriately qualified laboratory.
+(2) The Organizer is entitled to carry out doping tests before the event (as part of accreditation) as well as during and after the event.
+This also includes blood samples, provided they are taken by a licensed physician.
+The tests will be carried out by an appropriately qualified laboratory.

-(3) Every doping breach will lead without exception to the immediate expulsion of the Participant, without same grounding a legal claim by the Participant.
+(3) Every doping breach will lead without exception to the immediate expulsion of the Participant, without a legal claim arising from it.
 A doping breach means a positive finding of doping by the testing laboratory; no so-called B sample is required.

-(5) Participants who refuse doping tests by the Organiser will be expelled from the Event, without same grounding a legal claim by the Participant.
+(4) Participants who refuse doping tests by the Organizer will be expelled from the Event, without a legal claim by the Participant arising from it.

-(6) Additional rights of the Organiser in respect of doping breaches by Participants are reserved.
+(5) Additional rights of the Organizer in respect of doping breaches by Participants are reserved.

-(1) The Organiser shall create a jury ("Jury") for every Event.
-The Jury consists of three (3) members chosen at the Organiser's discretion (generally race manager, head of the organising committee, head of timekeeping).
+(1) The Organizer shall create a jury ("Jury") for every Event.
+The Jury consists of three (3) members chosen at the Organizer's discretion (generally race director, head of the organizing committee, head of timekeeping).

 (3) The Jury deliberates and decides on breaches of rules and Protests taking into consideration all the relevant circumstances.
 The decision, particularly to impose sanctions, is made at the discretion of the Jury.
-The Jury in doing so is entitled to increase sanctions already imposed or to set aside sanctions already imposed or supplement them with additional sanctions.
+The Jury is entitled to increase already imposed sanctions or to set them aside or to supplement them with additional ones.

 (4) The Jury deliberates in private in the absence of the Participant involved.
 The decisions of the Jury are binding, there is no legal remedy against a decision of the Jury.

-(5) The decision is notified to the Participant no later than at the start of the next Stage and/or at the end of the Event up until the announcement of the standings.
+(5) The Participant will be notified no later than the start of the next stage and/or at the end of the Event before the announcement of the ranking.